EatBreatheCode/sublime_color_helper/docs/src/markdown/usage.md

 ## Settings

-Settings for Color Helper are contained within the `color_helper.sublime-settings` file.
+Settings for Color Helper are contained within the `ColorHelper.sublime-settings` file.

 ### `auto_popup`